TEFL TESOL courses

 • Fail

-4. What pass rate do you have?
+IV.
+What pass rate do you have?

-Even though it is an intensive and challenging course, the majority of our participants (around 95%) pass the course.
+Even though it is an intensive and challenging program, the majority of our participants (around 95%) pass the course.
 Overall, 60% are awarded a grade of Pass/Good, 5% receive a grade of Pass/Excellent, and 30% receive a grade of Pass/Satisfactory.

-6. Are there really teaching jobs?
+VI.
+Are there really teaching jobs?

 Yes, there are.
 The whole world wants to learn English.
 People everywhere, especially young people, are convinced that speaking English is their passport to a successful career.
 Worldwide, there are many more ESL jobs than there are native-speaking ESL teachers to fill them.
 Native English-speaking teachers are in high demand in every part of the world.